soundradix/simple-swift-complex/README.md

 # simple-swift-complex
-A simple Complex number struct implementation.
+A simple complex number struct implementation.
 Compatible with Swift 3.